 Although the law mandates standards for physical access to new public buildings and a representative of persons with disabilities serves on the state commission for inspecting standards of new buildings, most new buildings were not constructed in compliance with the law.
 Public transport remained largely inaccessible to persons with disabilities.
+According to the Mongolian National Association of Wheelchair Users, only eight out of 964 public transport buses in Ulaanbaatar are equipped for wheelchair users, and they run on only one of 98 routes.
 Emergency services were often inaccessible to blind and deaf persons because service providers lacked trained personnel and appropriate technologies.
-A representative of the disability community said information was not always accessible, especially on government and business websites, such as for online banking applications.
-Most domestic violence shelters were not accessible to persons with disabilities.
+NCAV reported they have improved some of their domestic violence shelters to make them accessible to persons with disabilities.

 To mitigate economic harm caused by the COVID-19 pandemic, the government disbursed an additional 100,000 tugriks ($35) per month to social welfare recipients, including children with disabilities.

 HIV AND AIDS SOCIAL STIGMA

 Although there was no official discrimination against those with HIV or AIDS, some societal discrimination existed.
 The public generally continued to associate HIV and AIDS with same-sex sexual activity, burdening victims with social stigma and potential employment discrimination.

 ACTS OF VIOLENCE, CRIMINALIZATION, AND OTHER ABUSES BASED ON SEXUAL ORIENTATION AND GENDER IDENTITY